lesaint/lesaint.github.io/content/pages/resume_a_la_pragmatic_engineer.md

-Lead the effort to model SonarCloud as domains, following Domain-Driven Design (DDD) methodologies to ensure solid and future-proof boundaries and definitions, to prepare for and support the refactoring of SonarCloud from a monolith, based on SonarQube and 10 years-old code padded with cloud-based additions, to a microservice-based architecture standing on domain-specific squads.
+Lead the effort to model SonarCloud as domains, following Domain-Driven Design (DDD) methodologies to ensure solid and future-proof boundaries and definitions, to prepare for and support the refactoring of SonarCloud from a monolith, based on SonarQube and 10 years-old code, padded with cloud-based additions to a microservice-based architecture standing on domain-specific squads.

 [//]: # (* Contributed the most part of the model, as the only person dedicated to the project)
 [//]: # (* Main contributor to the model, as the only dedicated personnel to the effort)